CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

     url: /products/:id: Handles updating a product then redirects to its show page on a successful update.
 3. Add a link in your Products show pages to their edit page.

+# [Lab] Amazon: Creating reviews

+Add reviews for products in your Amazon application as follows:
+  1. Product has many reviews
+  2. The form to create reviews should be on the product page much like a comment section in a post of a blog.
+  3. The reviews associated to products should be shown on the respective product show.
+  4. Every review has rating and body (for now just have the user enter a number for the value of rating, later you will learn how to display interactive stars with javascript)
+  5. Validate that body is optional but the rating is required and must be a number between 1 and 5 inclusive.

+Test your association in Rails console to make sure that it works.